neokok/wearableAnomaly/README.md

 # wearableAnomaly

-R tooling for ingesting continuous glucose monitor (CGM)–style signals, spotting artifacts, and flagging changepoints in a reproducible pipeline.
+R tooling for ingesting wearable device-style signals (like continuous glucose monitoring (CGM)), spotting artifacts, and flagging changepoints in a reproducible pipeline.

 ## Overview